 A caribou’s foot is the ultimate snow tool; it is a snowshoe, traction device, and shovel all in one (well, all in four).
 Their large foot size isn’t as obvious as it is in the hare or lynx, but they are much larger in relation to their body weight than are other northern-dwelling members of the deer family, including moose and elk in North America.
 Feet of elk and caribou are about the same size, but elk weigh two to three times as much as caribou!

-The bottom of caribous’ feet are covered with fur, which not only helps to keep them warm but also provides traction on ice and slippery snow.
+The bottom of caribou feet are covered with fur, which not only helps to keep them warm but also provides traction on ice and slippery snow.
 They also use their large, curved hooves like shovels to dig into the snow to get to the lichen (a low-growing, plant-like organism) that provide the bulk of their diet in the wintertime.

 Moose, which live in northern climates, have a different adaptation for getting around in snow.
 They are tall – 6 to 7 feet tall at shoulder height – and they have very long legs.
 Their long legs allow them to walk in snow without getting stuck.
 For example, imagine a short person and tall person trying to walk through the snow together.
-With two feet of snow on the ground, the short person might be up to their thighs in snow, while the snow might not even reach the taller person’s knees.
+With two feet of snow on the ground, the short person might be up to their thighs in snow, while the snow might only reach the taller person’s knees.
 Which person do you think will have an easier time moving around in the snow?
 The moose is the equivalent of the taller person, and a shorter-legged animal such as a wolf is the equivalent of the shorter person.